-- A. General Program Responsibilities -- Candidates and Faculty can expect faculty to: - Support the development of each MiT candidate while acknowledging ultimate responsibility to the community, which includes the children and youth who attend public schools, their parents, and their caregivers; - 2.
-Model by language and behavior commitment to the program's conceptual framework; - 3.
-Prepare and facilitate workshops, learning activities, and lectures that supplement and highlight the major ideas of the program themes and readings; - 4.
-Prepare for and convene learning experiences, and assist candidates in applying the programmatic content to academic, personal and professional situations; - 5.
-Read, comment upon, and return in a timely fashion, candidates' required written work turned in for review, including the Master in Teaching Project and portfolios; - 6.
-Attend all program activities, team business meetings and faculty seminars when not ill or absent for familial, religious, professional activities, or extraordinary circumstances; - 7.
-Schedule candidate conferences, adhere to the principles of the social contract, and provide environments free from sexual harassment and discrimination; - 8.
-Send written notice by the end of the 5th week of each quarter to any candidate who is having academic trouble and may be in danger of receiving reduced credit; - 9.
-Conduct Advancement to Candidacy interviews, confirming candidates' qualifications to continue in the program; notify in writing candidates who fail candidacy review informing them that they did not pass review; - 10.
-Write and conduct evaluation conferences; - 11.
-Observe, evaluate, and confer with candidates during student teaching as described in the Student Teaching Handbook, which includes returning assessment forms to the Education Field Experience Office at the end of each student teaching experience; - 12.
-Meet the annual requirement for all teacher education program faculty members to teach in a K-12 classroom to the extent possible.
+- A. General Program Responsibilities -- Candidates and Faculty can expect faculty to: - 1.
+Support the development of each MiT candidate while acknowledging ultimate responsibility to the community, which includes the children and youth who attend public schools, their parents, and their caregivers - 2.
+Model by language and behavior commitment to the program's conceptual framework and to state standards for the competencies expected of beginning teachers - 3.
+Employ and document equity pedagogies as required by state accreditation standards - 4.
+Prepare and facilitate workshops, learning activities, and lectures that supplement and highlight the major ideas of the program themes and readings and that introduce candidates to all guidelines and requirements for State of Washington Residency Certification requirements - 5.
+Prepare for and convene learning experiences, and assist candidates in applying the programmatic content to academic, personal and professional situations - 6.
+Read, comment upon, and return in a timely fashion, candidates' required written work turned in for review, including the Master in Teaching Project and portfolios - 7.
+Attend all program activities, team business meetings and faculty seminars when not ill or absent for familial, religious, professional activities, or extraordinary circumstances - 8.
+Schedule candidate conferences, adhere to the principles of the social contract, and provide environments free from sexual harassment and discrimination - Send written notice by the end of the 5th week of each quarter to any candidate who is having academic trouble and may be in danger of receiving reduced credit, including during student teaching quarters - 10.
+If a warning letter is sent during a student teaching quarter, the faculty will state what disposition(s), knowledge, and/or skills the candidate must improve in order to continue student teaching, offer specific suggestions for development, and provide an explicit timeline for improvement.
+If this letter is written during fall quarter of student teaching, the letter will include a statement that when the disposition, knowledge, or skill reaches standard, the candidate may not return to unacceptable practices from that point forward, including during winter quarter and in the second quarter of student teaching.
+The letter will indicate that the candidate is expected to use the interim winter quarter to strengthen questionable areas.
+The faculty will review these letters at the beginning of winter and spring quarters in order to support the candidate's development and/or to dismiss the candidate from the program.
+The faculty will provide a copy of such letters to the Certification Officer for the candidate's file. - 11.
+Conduct Advancement to Candidacy interviews, confirming candidates' qualifications to continue in the program; notify in writing candidates who fail candidacy review informing them that they did not pass review and, when appropriate, helping the candidate develop and implement an improvement plan - 12.
+Review Advancement to Student Teaching Portfolios to determine candidates' readiness to begin student teaching placements - 13.
+Write and conduct evaluation conferences - 14.
+Meet and confer with mentor teachers and principals at the beginning of each student teaching experience

+- 15. Observe, evaluate, and confer with candidates during student teaching as described in the Student Teaching Handbook, which includes returning assessment forms to the Education Field Experience Office at the end of each student teaching experience - 16.
+Meet the accreditation requirement for all teacher education program faculty members to collaborate with P-12 teachers in public schools - 17.
+Meet the accreditation requirements for teacher education program faculty to collect and use data about candidates' learning, to record how the data was used, to use program assessment data to improve the program and to participate annually in data review.